Stephen Blucke: American Revolutionary war

 During the American Revolution, Black Loyalist and guerrilla leader Colonel Tye died in 1780 and Stephen Blucke was given the honorary rank of "Colonel" and took command, of another Black Loyalist unit, a group of military associators, known as the infamous Black Brigade, until the end of the war.
 The Black Brigade was an elite group of guerillas within the Black Pioneers, who were a Black Loyalist company of soldiers who worked labor detail for the British Army.
 At first the Black Brigade fought independently, but later fought with the Queen's Rangers, an all white group of the British Army.
 The Black Brigade operated in Long Island, New York and in Monmouth County, New Jersey.
 They targeted specific people who they would kill or kidnap.
 Before he left for Nova Scotia, Blucke received his certificate of freedom from General Samuel Birch.

 Black and White Loyalists

 During the Revolutionary War, the British realized that they were outnumbered and promised freedom to any slaves of rebel colonists if they would serve behind their lines.
-Many slaves heard of the offer and about 30,000 slaves ranaway from their owners to become cooks, pilots, laborers, musicians, and soldiers for the British Army.
+Many slaves heard of the offer and about 30,000 slaves ran away from their owners to become cooks, pilots, laborers, musicians, and soldiers for the British Army.

 A group of white Loyalists decided to flee the United States and settle at Port Roseway (now Shelburne, Nova Scotia).
-They formed the Port Rosey Associates.
-There were 3037 people, 415 of whom were servants, when they arrived at Port Rosey in May 1783.
+They formed the Port Roseway Associates.
+There were 3037 people, 415 of whom were servants, when they arrived at Port Roseway in May 1783.
 Of those, some of the servants were slaves.